-Refer to our 2008 Annual Report on Form 10-K for a discussion of our critical accounting policies, which include investment in commercial real estate properties, investment in unconsolidated joint ventures, revenue recognition, allowance for doubtful accounts and reserve for possible credit losses.
-There have been no changes to these policies in 2009.
+Refer to our Annual Report on Form 10-K for the year ended December 31, 2009 for a discussion of our critical accounting policies, which include investment in commercial real estate properties, investment in unconsolidated joint ventures, revenue recognition, allowance for doubtful accounts and reserve for possible credit losses.
+There have been no changes to these policies in 2010.